A Methodological Analysis of Empirical Studies in Quantum Software Testing: Programs Under Test

 Regarding the diverse and fragmented distribution of potential mutation targets, we can classify them into three groups based on the involvement of elements in quantum and classical workflows, i.e., \textit{quantum mutation targets}, \textit{classical mutation targets}, and \textit{hybrid mutation targets}.
 For mutation targets involved in Figure~\ref{fig: rq2_mutation_operators}, (quantum) gates and measurements are categorized into quantum mutation targets, since they are rooted in the quantum circuit.
 Classical mutation targets include conditional, expression, and variable, as these are fundamental elements of classical workflows and do not exhibit strong relevance to quantum workflows.
 In primary studies, conditional refers to \texttt{if} statements whose predicates depend on classical variables, while expressions mainly indicate mathematical operators and constants.
 Although variables in quantum programs should be quantum or classical in general, we categorize them as classical mutation targets, motivated by the sole primary study~\cite{\PaperSeventyOne} mentioning variables for mutation operation and specifying them as classical.
 Subroutines and branches are grouped into hybrid mutation targets, and one reason could be that they represent highly abstracted structures in high-level quantum programs and thus have the potential to span both classical and quantum workflows.

 Regarding the mutation actions, the action names are reused from the primary studies.
-It is worth noting that the meaning of ``modify'' varies across studies, but this action consistently focuses on input arguments of interfaces, such as changing the applied qubit of a gate~\cite{\PaperThirteen}, altering the angle parameter of a rotation gate~\cite{\PaperFiftyTwo}, and exchanging qubits of a multi-qubit gate~\cite{\PaperThirteen, \PaperSeventy}.
-In comparison, the ``replace'' action substitutes a whole function with a syntactically equivalent and compatible one but possibly makes semantic changes.
+It is worth noting that the meaning of ``modify'' varies across studies, but this action consistently focuses on input arguments of interfaces.
+In comparison, the ``replace'' action substitutes a whole function with a syntactically equivalent and compatible one, but possibly makes semantic changes.
 For example, changing the code snippet ``\texttt{qc.rx(theta, q0)}'' into ``\texttt{qc.ry(theta, q0)}'' and into ``\texttt{qc.rx(theta, q1)}'' correspond to ``replace'' and ``modify'', respectively.